Kubernetes distributions

 Red Hat OpenShift

-OpenShift comes with hardened security by default (SELinux, SecurityContextConstraints), thus requiring some specific configuration:
+OpenShift comes with hardened security by default with SELinux and SecurityContextConstraints (SCC).
+As a result, it requires some specific configurations:

-• Create SCC for Node Agent and Cluster Agent
+• Elevated SCC access for the Node Agent and Cluster Agent

 • Kubelet API certificates may not always be signed by cluster CA